COVID-19 pandemic in Papua New Guinea: 2020

-August 2020

-On 1 August, PNG recorded 19 new cases.

-On 2 August, PNG recorded another 19 new cases.

-On 3 August, PNG recorded a new case.
+On 20 June, the ninth case was confirmed, and On 25 June, the tenth case, a 27-year old member of the PNG Defence Force, was confirmed which gave evidence of local transmission.
+On 16 July, four new cases, that of the staff from the main laboratory which tested for the virus were confirmed.
+On 26 July, PNG recorded its highest number of positive COVID-19 cases in a day with 23 new cases.
+The next day, on 27 July, the first death from COVID-19 in the country was confirmed.
+On 2 August, the total number of cases in the country surpassed 100.
 On 7 August, the first case of COVID-19 was confirmed in the Autonomous Region of Bougainville.
-The patient was a 22-year-old college student who returned to Buka Airport from Port Moresby.

 On 10 August, Prime Minister James Marape announced that the two-week lockdown of Port Moresby, which expired the following day, would not be extended in spite of rising case numbers, saying that as per advice from specialist teams, a strategy of "living with the virus" was preferable to "drastic measures".
-Governor of Port Moresby Powes Parkop supported the decision, pointing to the present situation of economic crisis and the increased risks due to the lockdown in particular for students, who were often living in crowded conditions inferior to those in schools.
+Governor of Port Moresby, Powes Parkop supported the decision, pointing to the present situation of economic crisis and the increased risks due to the lockdown in particular for students, who were often living in crowded conditions inferior to those in schools.

-September 2020

-On 5 September, PNG reported eight new cases.
-As of early September, 12 of the country's 22 provinces have reported positive cases.
-The death toll remains five and the total number of recovered remains 232.
-There are 240 tests pending laboratory result.
+By early September, 12 of the country's 22 provinces had reported positive cases.

-On 12 September, PNG confirmed its sixth death.

-December 2020

 According to a 14 December situation report issued jointly by the PNG National Department of Health and the WHO, 44 new cases were reported across the country in the period from 7 to 13 December.
 Of these cases, 35 were from West New Britain, where two recent clusters of cases had developed in the preceding three weeks.
 The report warned that testing rates in all provinces had remained "critically low", and that there were "large significant delays in receiving test results".
 It also warned that a rise in cases over the upcoming holiday period was to be expected.
+By the end of 2020, there were a total of 760 cases with 8 deaths.

-February 2021
+2021

 Due to rising case numbers, and the isolation wards at Port Moresby Hospital and the nearby Gerehu Hospital both being full, a temporary COVID-19 field hospital at a local sporting facility in the city was reopened.
 According to a ministerial briefing obtained by the ABC, "critical functions" at the National Control Centre for COVID-19 were endangered by about 40 staff members not having been paid for five months.